 - Have your standards been analyzed to corporate cloud access requirements’ constraints?

 - Is anyone watching over what cloud apps are allowed and blocked?
 Who is managing those processes?

 - What are the minimum insurance requirements with your CSP vendor: physical control, logical control, visibility; what about incident handling between the two organizations?

-- How are cloud applications currently provisioned and deprovisioned?
-Do you have identity management solutions, such as user access provisioning and single sign on?
+- How are cloud applications currently provisioned and de-provisioned?
+Do you have identity management solutions, such as user access provisioning and single sign-on?
 Is it in place already?

 - What are the top corporate information assets that are at the highest risk at the cloud?
 Do you know if they are presently stored in the cloud?
-What regulatory mandates are of concern to your organisation in this area?
+What regulatory mandates are of concern to your organization in this area?